Prefix Consensus For Censorship Resistant BFT

-Correctness is immediate: Agreement on the high output follows from Agreement of $\Pi^{\sf LVC}$; Upper Bound follows from Upper Bound and Verifiability of \pcver together with the External Validity of $\Pi^{\sf LVC}$; Validity follows from Validity of \pcver; and Termination follows from Termination of both \pcver and $\Pi^{\sf LVC}$.
+Correctness is immediate: Agreement on the high output follows from Agreement of $\Pi^{\sf LVC}$; the Prefix property follows from the corresponding property of \pcver together with its Verifiability and the External Validity of $\Pi^{\sf LVC}$; Validity follows from Validity of \pcver; and Termination follows from Termination of both \pcver and $\Pi^{\sf LVC}$.

 However, to the best of our knowledge, no such leaderless Validated Consensus protocol is known.
 The best existing leaderless construction incurs worst-case message (and communication) complexity $O(n^4)$ under the validity requirement that every decided value was previously proposed~\cite{antoniadis2021leaderless}.
-Looking ahead, our \pcstr protocol presented later (\Cref{alg:pcstr-leaderless}) implies a leaderless Validated Consensus protocol via the reduction in \Cref{sec:def:pcstr:relation}.

 \paragraph{Overview and intuition of our protocol.} The protocol runs a sequence of \emph{views}.
-In each view $w$, parties invoke the \pcver instance $\Pi^{\sf VPC}_w$ (uniquely determined by $w$), which outputs a verifiable \emph{low} value (safe to commit) and a verifiable \emph{high} value (safe to extend), each with a publicly checkable proof.
+In each view $w$, parties invoke a \pcver instance $\Pi^{\sf VPC}_w$.
+Each instance outputs a verifiable \emph{low} value (safe to commit) and a verifiable \emph{high} value (safe to extend), each with a publicly checkable proof.

 View~1 runs \pcver on the \pcstr input vector (e.g., the set of block proposals in later \smr constructions).
 Its verifiable low output is immediately taken as the low output of \pcstr.
 The remaining task is to agree on a verifiable high value that extends this committed low.